 A: "Should I dare to try a chest-sounding voice, a sort of talking voice?"
 P: "Maybe even more chesty."
 Speech quality (the voice sounds closer to speaking than singing) is a vocal technique commonly used in pop; however, since this sound is difficult to produce in the higher range, the artist switches to head voice.
 P: "The first variant penetrates the sound-picture more, because there is more top in it."
 A: "A little bit bright and whispering."
 P: "I like the light and breezy ones, but you lack some timbral focus there.
 Make the notes shorter; don't be so sonorous."
 A: "I will de-sonorize immediately."
 P: "It is a bit jagged now, can you give "I feel like" a nice even support from the belly and sing it evenly, softly and nicely?"
-A: "I am trying to sing in a smoothing way there, but since the rhythm is so distinct it is kind

-363 A: Skal jeg våge meg på en brystklangaktig stemme, en slags snakkestemme?
+&lt;sup>363 A: Skal jeg våge meg på en brystklangaktig stemme, en slags snakkestemme?
 P: Kanskje enda mer brystete.
-364 P: Den første varianten penetrerer lydbildet mer, for den har litt mer topp i seg.
+P: Den første varianten penetrerer lydbildet mer, for den har litt mer topp i seg.
 A: Litt lys og hviskende.
 P: Jeg liker dem light and breezy, men det virker som du mangler litt klangfokus.
 Lag tonene kortere, ikke være så sonorisk.
 A: Jeg skal avsonorisere meg tvert.